Agricultural-Robotics-Bonn/visual-multi-crop-row-navigation/README.md

     ros2 launch visual_multi_crop_row_navigation vs_navigation.launch.xml

-## Multi-Crop Row Navigation Dataset
+## Multi-Crop Row Navigation Datasets

 used for analyze the robustness of crop-row detection technique as a quantitative evaluate.
 For each of the